MagellanicGames/tic80SourceCombiner/README.md

 # tic80SourceCombiner
-A "compiler" for the tic80.
 Enables use of multiple .lua files by combining them into a single source file.

 ## How-to